finxster/arewethereyet/README.md

 1 - Request For Evidence Was Received
 2 - Request for Additional Evidence Was Mailed
-3 - Case Was Received and A Receipt Notice Was Emailed
+3 - Case Was Received and A Receipt Notice Was Emailed 4 - Case Is Being Actively Reviewed By USCIS
 ```
 ## Example
 ```